udecode/editor-protocol/README.md

 You can find out the Protocol in the [docs folder](https://github.com/udecode/editor-protocol/tree/main/docs).
 Each Doc is composed of Specs, each Spec should be mappable to one Unit Test (_"when..., it should be..."_), not less, not more.
 Each Spec can start with a link to an issue to trace the discussion and development around it.

-The large docs will get split into smaller and decoupled docs over time.
+The large Docs will get split into smaller and decoupled Docs over time.

 ## Usage